Scotty (dinosaur): Size

 In 2010, the University of Alberta Department of Biological Sciences' Scott Pearson began work on a research project that sought to compare the sizes of known T. rex fossils.
-His findings, published in 2019, yielded that Scotty is the largest (in weight and length), having out-measured the previous largest known Tyrannosaurus rex: SUE of the Chicago Field Museum (FMNH 2081).
+His findings, published in 2019, yielded that Scotty is the largest (in weight and length), having out-measured the previous largest known Tyrannosaurus rex: Sue of the Chicago Field Museum (FMNH 2081).
 After prolonged study of the growth patterns in the bones, "Scotty" was also declared as one of the oldest known T. rex fossils at 30 years old.
 The specimen known as Trix is also estimated to have been 30 years old upon its death.
-However, its age was later revised to ~23–27 years old.
+However, Scotty's age was later revised to ~23–27 years old.
 Scotty has even been recognised as one of the youngest and least mature adults while being the largest specimen for the species.

-Scotty is reported to be 12–13 m long and weighed an estimated 6–8.87 t.
+Scotty is reported to be 12–13 m long and stands 4 m tall at the hips and weighed an estimated 6–8.87 t.
 Despite it not being a complete fossil, palaeontologists were able to create the estimation for the weight and length through measurements of important weight bearing bones such as the femur, hip, and shoulder bones that have all been measured to be larger and thicker with Scotty than the corresponding bones with Sue.
-Going from the latest study Scotty exceeds Sue in 84.6% of the published measurements.
-Scotty has a larger hip girdle than Sue its femur is also longer and wider than Sue's at 133 cm and has a circumference of 590 mm while the specimen Sue has a femur length of 132 cm and a circumference of 580 mm.
+Going from the latest study, Scotty exceeds Sue in 84.6% of the published measurements.
+Scotty has a larger hip girdle than Sue; its femur is also longer and wider than Sue's at 133 cm and has a circumference of 590 mm while Sue has a femur length of 132 cm and a circumference of 580 mm.
 The projected weight was calculated by analysing how much weight the leg bones would have been able to support.
-The fossil is dated at around 68 million years.
+The fossil is dated at around 68 to 66 million years ago.
 Scientists are unsure if Scotty was male or female, which is not unusual for a T. rex specimen.